Board-Folk/CPC464-2MINI/README.md

 A Mini CPC464

-** Work In Progress **
+** Forever Work In Progress **

 ![Build v5.2 Board with Edge Connector, PS/2 Interface and MINIDDI](https://github.com/Board-Folk/CPC464-2MINI/blob/main/Photos/v5.2_miniddi_ps2_edge_small.png)

 A miniaturised version of Amstrad CPC464 second release with extensions.
-The main intention to try replace as much DIP with SMD as possible and have it as small as reasonably possible, with a standard board footprint that can later fit a 3D printed case that doesn't change between revisions.
+The main intention to try replace as much DIP with SMD as practically possible and have it as small as reasonably possible, with a standard board footprint that can later fit a 3D printed case that doesn't change between revisions.
 Latest versions, with everything on them, function as a 6128.
 This project is very much a private hobby project for now and is for fun and elements may lack any valid reason.
 It's been uploaded because of general interest.

 More of the project may be dropped in here over time, kind of a place to sort out what's happened if you like, and what's working.
 There have been that many revisions/expansions it's been getting hard to keep track so it's nice to have a place.
 Things may be flagged as broken or untested where cautiously uploaded.

 ## Revisions